Windows Update: Windows Update web app

 Windows Update was introduced as a web app with the launch of Windows 98 and offered additional desktop themes, games, device driver updates, and optional components such as NetMeeting.
 Windows 95 and Windows NT 4.0 were retroactively given the ability to access the Windows Update website and download updates designed for those operating systems, starting with the release of Internet Explorer 4.
 The initial focus of Windows Update was free add-ons and new technologies for Windows.
 Security fixes for Outlook Express, Internet Explorer and other programs appeared later, as did access to beta versions of upcoming Microsoft software, e.g. Internet Explorer 5.
 Fixes to Windows 98 to resolve the Year 2000 problem were distributed using Windows Update in December 1998.
 Microsoft attributed the sales success of Windows 98 in part to Windows Update.

 The Windows Update web app requires either Internet Explorer or a third-party web browser that supports the ActiveX technology.
-The first version of the web app, version 3, does not send any personally-identifiable information to Microsoft.
+The earliest version of the web app, version 3, does not send any personally identifiable information to Microsoft.
 Instead, the app downloads a full list of every available update and chooses which one to download and install.
 But the list grew so large that the performance impact of processing became a concern.
 Arie Slob, writing for the Windows-help.net newsletter in March 2003, noted that the size of the update list had exceeded 400 KB, which caused delays of more than a minute for dial-up users.
 Windows Update v4, released in 2001 in conjunction with Windows XP, changed this.
 This version of the app makes an inventory of the system's hardware and Microsoft software and sends them to the service, thus offloading the processing burden to Microsoft servers.